mathieu-benoit/acm-workshop/content/onlineboutique/deploy-sidecars.md

 sds-grpc                                        -        -          -             STATIC
 xds-grpc                                        -        -          -             STATIC
 ```
 You could now see that you don't see anymore other endpoints that the `cartservice` app is communicating with.
-That's great CPU/Memory resources usage optimization!
+That's a great CPU/Memory resources usage optimization!

 ## Check the Online Boutique apps